If you’re a woman over 50 at an important crossroads in your life —

 OUR RETREAT AGENDA

 Our Retreat will begin before you board the plane.
-First, you’ll have a private phone meeting with Sue or Barbara to clarify what you most want from your Retreat time, particular needs and requests you have, and how you’d most like us to support you during our 4 days.
+Beforehand, you’ll have a private phone meeting with Sue to clarify what you most want from your Retreat time, particular needs and requests you have, and how you’d most like support you during your 4 days, 5 nights..

 Arrival Night: Check-in, Welcome Dinner and Introductions

-Following dinner, we’ll adjourn to the living room where you and your fellow Retreat attendees will introduce yourselves and share what drew you to this Retreat.
+Following dinner, we’ll adjourn to the living room.
+You and fellow Retreat attendees will introduce yourselves and share what drew you to this Retreat.
 We’ll set some norms to affirm trust and reciprocity throughout the week, and end our first gathering with a blessing and a look at tomorrow’s day.

 9pm we adjourn to allow Retreat travelers plenty of rest, trusting you will have a good, sound sleep in your waiting cabin, stocked with tea, snacks, and a variety of breakfast foods for tomorrow.